ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 }
 ```

-In Android Studio `cmake` is used to create your C library, so you will need a `CMakelists.txt` file in the same directory as the C file.
+In Android Studio `cmake` is used to create your C library, so you will need a `CMakelists.txt` file in the same directory as the C files (`app/src/main/cpp/` in the example).
 This will look like:

 ```cmake
 # Sets the minimum CMake version required for this project.